Updated

 10,000 miles ÷ 3.5 miles per kWh = approximately 2,860 kWh per year

-The average UK household uses around 2,700 kWh of electricity per year for everything else.
-So an EV roughly doubles your electricity consumption, but not your bill, because the rate you pay per kWh matters enormously.
+The average UK household uses around 2,700 kWh a year for everything else, so an EV roughly doubles electricity consumption.
+The bill increase is much smaller because the per-kWh rate matters more than the volume.

-Here is what that 2,860 kWh of EV charging actually costs on different UK electricity tariffs:
+Costs for 2,860 kWh of EV charging across UK tariffs:

 | Tariff | Rate | Monthly Increase | Annual Increase |